 Draft decision (Status: 5 August 2020)

-Joint comment by Azerbaijan, Belarus, Burundi, Cambodia, China, Congo, Cuba, Democratic People's Republic of Korea, Eritrea, Ethiopia, Iran (Islamic Republic of), Kazakhstan, Madagascar, Myanmar, Nicaragua, Pakistan, Russian Federation, Sudan, Suriname, Syrian Arab Republic, Tajikistan and Venezuela (Bolivarian Republic of) (4 September 2020)
+Joint comment by Angola, Azerbaijan, Belarus, Burundi, Cambodia, China, Congo, Cuba, Democratic People's Republic of Korea, Eritrea, Ethiopia, Iran (Islamic Republic of), Kazakhstan, Kyrgyzstan, Lao People's Democratic Republic, Madagascar, Myanmar, Nicaragua, Pakistan, Russian Federation, Sudan, Suriname, Syrian Arab Republic, Tajikistan, Togo, Venezuela (Bolivarian Republic of) and Zimbabwe (9 February 2021)